Doria Aluminium Wall Lamp

 Manufacturer: Doria-Werkstätten, Walter Donner GmbH & Co.
 KG, Fürth, Germany.

-Other versions: Made in different sizes and also in brass and copper.
+Other versions: This Doria aluminium wall lamp exists in several sizes.
+They also exists in brass and copper.

 DORIA-WERK, DORIA-Werk – Beleuchtungsglas – Beleuchtungskörper orDoria-Werkstätten, Walter Donner GmbH & Co.
 KG was founded after the second World War in Fürth, near Nürnberg, Germany in 1948.
 The name changed over the years.
 The internal design team was named DORIA-Studio.
 The company is often named Doria Leuchten.